Vishwabhadiyadara/LinkedIn-AI-Chatbot/README.md

 ```

 ### Step 2: Configure the Environment Variables
-After cloning, navigate to the root directory and edit the `.env` file.
+After cloning, navigate to the root directory and edit the `.json` file.
 You will need to add your Groq API key to this file.
 If you do not have a Groq API key, you can obtain one for free.
 For assistance, watch the video below:

 [How to Get Your Groq API Key](https://youtu.be/TTG7Uo8lS1M?si=sUECTSpBJKKMsBnm)